custom-components/ble_monitor/docs/_devices/ZNMS16LM.md

     note: The state of the lock depends on the last `action`.
 The lock entity has five extra attributes, `action`, `method`, `error` and `key id` and `timestamp`
   - property: action
     note: >
-      `action` shows the last change in of the lock and can have the followng values:
+      `action` shows the last change of the lock and can have the followng values:
         * unlock outside the door
         * lock
         * turn on anti-lock